VincePimentel/VincePimentel.github.io/_posts/2019-01-24-gloomy_weather_-_sinatra_portfolio_project.markdown

 end
 ```

-If `@user.valid?`, as in it meets the requirements I have set (`presence: true` of and `length { minimum: 3}`) then their data was valid and was successfully entered into the database.
+If `@user.valid?`, as in it meets the requirements I have set (`presence: true` and `length { minimum: 3}`), then their data was valid and was successfully entered into the database.
 They will then be redirected to their own page.
-If not then pass the `@user` instance to the registration form.
+If not, then pass the `@user` instance to the registration form.

 ### Views